mellaurie/tone/pages/02.may-2020/01.overview/page.md

 6. Digital Tools and Resources (e.g. Moodle, WordPress, PressBooks, Zoom)

 ##### :fa-calendar: *Week 4: June 8-12 - Library Resources: Curriculum Builder, Virtual Labs and Research Resources*
+7. Using the Curriculum Builder in Moodle to share your reading list.
+8. Overview of digitally connected resources for labs and research.

+---

 [plugin:content-inject](../schedule/_calendar)